JackowiakJacekBartek/Remote-Microshell/README.md

 'cd o' - Origin directory
 'cd /etc' - Absolute path
 'cd /etc' - Relative path

 'Fork & exec': (1 and more arguments)
-'ls -l -a' - List the files in the current working directory 'mkdir name' - Create a folder
+'ls -l -a' - List all the files in the current working directory 'mkdir name' - Create a folder
 'rm -r name' - Remove a folder
 'cat plik' - Read a file